ThinkMarkets vs Spreadex Comparison

-ThinkMarkets requires a minimum deposit of $250.00, while Spreadex requires a minimum deposit of $0.
-From our testing we found ThinkMarkets offers spreads of N/A, while Spreadex offers spreads of -1.
-ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)., neither have PayPal (Deposit/Withdraw)
+ThinkMarkets requires a minimum deposit of $0, while Spreadex requires a minimum deposit of $0.
+From our testing we found ThinkMarkets offers spreads of N/A, while Spreadex offers spreads of N/A. ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, ThinkMarkets or Spreadex?
+Which broker offers more tradeable asset classes, ThinkMarkets or Spreadex?

-ThinkMarkets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
-Looking at total tradeable symbols, ThinkMarkets has 1674, compared to 2000 from Spreadex.
+ThinkMarkets offers a more diverse selection of investment options than Spreadex allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD).
+Looking at total tradeable symbols, ThinkMarkets has 4000, compared to 2000 from Spreadex.

 Can I trade cryptocurrency with ThinkMarkets or Spreadex?